User ID Tracking vs Logged In Custom Dimension

 What is User ID Tracking in Google Analytics?

-This ID is a unique, randomly generated string and gets stored in a site visitor’s cookies, which helps identify represents the unique device from which users engage with your content.
+This ID is a unique, randomly generated string and gets stored in a site visitor’s cookies, which helps identify and represents the unique device from which users engage with your content.

-This means if a unique user browses through your website from two different devices, it will be counted as two different users, not a single user.
+One quirk about tracking site visitors this way is if a unique user browses through your website from two different devices, it will be counted as two different users, not a single user.

 By enabling User ID tracking with MonsterInsights, you can track individual logged in users more accurately even if they visit your site from different devices.
 This way, you can accurately track the engagement data of each unique user of your website and discover how they interact with your content from different devices and multiple sessions over an extended period of time.